burger

 • This is useful for working with one of your email aliases or synonym domains.

-• However, be careful: there is no link between the settings entered in the Signature section of Infomaniak Mail and the email software/clients.
+• However, be aware: there is no link between the settings entered in the Signature section of Infomaniak Mail and email software/clients.

-• Each email software/client has its own settings and you can, for example, define a different reply address within each of the respective tools (read all the way at the bottom of this guide).
+• Each email software/client has its own settings and you can, for example, define a different reply address within each of the respective tools (read at the bottom of this guide).

-Set up the sending address on the Infomaniak Web Mail app
+Setting up the sending address on the Infomaniak Web Mail App

 Prerequisites